March 26, 2026

 EVENT HOOKS: AUTOMATION FOR POWER USERS

-Every WiFi event in Dropout can trigger a custom shell script.
+For the historical (developer-distributed) build: every WiFi event in SignalDrop could trigger a custom shell script.
 Drop an executable .sh file into the hooks folder and it runs automatically with full event context passed as environment variables.

 # Post to Slack when WiFi drops

-~/Library/Application Support/Dropout/hooks/
+~/Library/Application Support/SignalDrop/hooks/

 on-disconnect.sh